 Well, you know it’s inevitable: sometimes, we wonder whether we should keep on trying or whether it’s time to end it.
 After all, we reason, maybe we’re trying to succeed at something that’s clearly beyond our ability.

-But before we ditch our dreams, we should ask ourselves: what happens next, if we give up on the dreams?
+But before we ditch our dreams, we should ask ourselves what happens next: what happens if we give up on the dreams?

 What’s the follow-on step?
 And how can we make sure that we’re not being a quitter?